alan2207/rest-to-ts/README.md

 ## How it works

+A configuration is provided in the `lib/config.ts` file with the endpoints you want to generate types for.

+The script will call each endpoint with the provided variations and extract the types from the responses.

 It uses [quicktype](https://github.com/glideapps/quicktype) to generate the types.

-It reads the configuration from the `lib/config.ts` file and generates the types for each endpoint.

 ## Why?

-Sometimes you have a REST API that doesn't have OpenAPI spec, but you still want to generate types for it.
+Sometimes you have a REST API that doesn't have OpenAPI spec or it is difficult to get one, but you still want to generate types for it.
 This is a quick way to do it.

 ## Usage